markNZed/processism-react-three/storyboard.md

 ## 17.2.
 Animation
 Gradually zoom in on the large entity until only one of the intermediate entities is visible.
 Then, further zoom into the internal components of that intermediate entity, showing only a single fundamental entity.
 Finally, zoom out quickly to reveal the entire system, highlighting the previously hidden relations.
 ## 17.3.
 Narration
 When we use a reductionist approach, our focus shifts to the individual components that make up a system.
-By zooming in on the largest entity, we start to see the intermediate entities that form part of it.
+By zooming into on the largest entity, we see the intermediate entities that form parts of it.
 This allows us to study these components in isolation, gaining a detailed understanding of their properties and behaviors.

-As we continue to zoom in, eventually focusing on a single fundamental entity within an intermediate entity, we gain even more precision in our analysis.
-However, by doing this, we lose sight of how these individual parts interact with each other within the broader system.
+As we continue to zoom in, eventually focusing on a single fundamental entity, we gain even more precision in our analysis.
+However, by doing this, we lose sight of how these individual parts interact with other entities in the broader system.

 The strength of reductionism lies in its ability to simplify a complicated system by breaking it down into smaller, more manageable parts.
 This approach works particularly well when dealing with predictable systems where the behavior of the whole can be understood by studying its parts.

 However, the limitation of reductionism becomes apparent when we try to reassemble these parts to understand the entire system.
-By focusing so closely on the components, we may overlook the interactions and processes that connect them, which can lead to an incomplete understanding of the system as a whole.
+By focusing so closely on the components, we will overlook the interactions and processes that connect them, which leads to an incomplete understanding of the system as a whole.

 Holism contrasts with reductionism.
-In holistic thinking, the interactions and interdependencies between the parts are crucial and often lead to emergent properties—qualities or behaviors that only manifest when the system operates as a whole.
+In holistic thinking, the interactions and interdependencies between the parts are crucial and often highlight emergent properties — qualities or behaviors that only manifest when the system operates as a whole.

 In summary, while reductionism provides valuable insights into the individual parts of a system, it often falls short when it comes to understanding the complicated processes that emerge from the interactions between these parts.
 Holism is an alternative view that exapnds our sensitivity toward processes and relations.